 Teaching Practice is a teaching improvement technique that involves an instructor delivering a mini-lesson (10-12 minutes) to a small group of peers in order to receive detailed feedback on their teaching effectiveness.
 It is a great opportunity for instructors to try new teaching strategies in a safe environment.

-Instructors are responsible for providing equal access to information and reducing barriers to learning for all students.
+Instructors are responsible for providing access to information and reducing barriers to learning for all students.
 For students with disabilities, this might be accomplished through the provision of academic accommodations.
-Teaching Assistants (TAs) and Assistant Instructors (AIs) are often assigned to facilitate accommodations.
-In each course, TAs and AIs have an opportunity to create an inclusive environment and foster meaningful participation in the classroom since students often feel more comfortable communicating with them.
-During this session, you will learn about how to work with students with disabilities in your role as a TA or AI!
+Teaching Assistants (TAs) and Assistant Instructors (AIs) are often assigned to facilitate accommodations that can foster meaningful participation in the classroom.
+During this session, you will learn about how to work with students with disabilities in your role as a TA or AI.

 How can I register?